OpenFactorioServerManager/factorio-server-manager/README.md

 ## Installation
 1. Download the latest release
   * [https://github.com/MajorMJR/factorio-server-manager/releases](https://github.com/MajorMJR/factorio-server-manager/releases)
+2. Download the Factorio Standalone server and install to a known directory.
-2. Run the server binary file
+3. Run the server binary file, use the --dir flag to point the management server to your Factorio installation.
   * ```./factorio-server-manager --dir /home/user/.factorio --host 10.0.0.1 ```
-3. Visit [localhost:8080](localhost:8080) in your web browser.
+4. Visit [localhost:8080](localhost:8080) in your web browser.

 ## Usage
-Run the server and  specify the directory of your Factorio server installation and the interface to run the HTTP server on.
+Run the UI server and  specify the directory of your Factorio server installation and the interface to run the HTTP server. on.
 ```
 Usage of ./factorio-server-manager:
   -bin string